Table of Contents

 XCM integration

-The integration of XCQ into XCM is acheived by adding a new instruction to XCM, as well as a new variant of the Response
+The integration of XCQ into XCM is achieved by adding a new instruction to XCM, as well as a new variant of the Response

 type in QueryResponse